Schedule Yourself First

 How easy is it for you to take time off from your Pilates business?
 If you are a Pilates instructor or studio owner you get paid when you have clients in the door.
 And, if you’re not there it’s tough to get paid.
 But, what if you could take a vacation or travel to teach and still keep your Pilates business running?

-In the coming months I will be traveling for meetings, my next Pilates retreat to Cambodia and Maui, workshops in the UK, Spain, and Florida (shhh, this one is top secret click here to be the first to know the deets).
+In the coming months, I will be traveling for meetings, my next Pilates retreat to Cambodia and Maui, workshops in the UK, Spain, and Florida.
 And, while all that travel sounds exciting it also means many weeks away from my clients in Los Angeles.

 But, ever since I began managing people (since 2004) I have had the same motto.
 Put your life in your schedule first, your workouts, your travel, your goals and you can do the things you want.
 You can take the workshops you want to take, go to the Pilates Method Alliance in Vegas, join me on a retreat or do something totally not Pilates-related!